mmistakes/minimal-mistakes/_posts/2015-07-26-nsdata-hex-string.markdown

 categories: ios
 tags: [ios, objective-c, cocoa, cocoa-touch, foundation, swift]
 comments: true
-image:
-  feature: nsdata-deadbeef.jpg
 ---

 It is sometimes useful to get a hexadecimal string representation of the contents of NSData just the way they are stored in memory.
 This is the case, for example, when you want to communicate to your backend service the value of the push token assigned to your device by
 Apple's Push Notifications Services.

 If your push token is stored in memory as _0xDEADBEEF_, then the string "deadbeef" is exactly what you want to send to your backend service.